For personal, family and disability minimum for residents on the island of La Palma

 Who have been permanently evicted from the properties where they resided, due to having been destroyed, uninhabitable or inaccessible as a result of the volcanic eruption that began on September 19, 2021.

-It will be necessary that, by any means of proof admitted by law, such as, for example, a registration certificate or rental contract, among others, it is proven that on September 19, 2021, the evicted taxpayers had their residence in said properties, with regardless of the time spent in them prior to said date
+It will be necessary that, by any means of proof admitted by law, such as, for example, a registration certificate or rental contract, among others, it is proven that on September 19, 2021, the evicted taxpayers had their residence in said properties, with regardless of the time spent there prior to said date.

 That the properties where their workplaces or means of subsistence were located have been destroyed, uninhabitable or inaccessible as a result of the volcanic eruption that began on September 19, 2021.

-It will be necessary that, by any means of proof admitted by law, it be proven that on said date those properties constituted the taxpayer's place of work or his means of subsistence, regardless of the previous time in which they were.
+It will be necessary that, by any means of proof admitted by law, it be proven that on said date those properties constituted the taxpayer's place of work or his means of subsistence, regardless of the previous time in which they were so.